fengjnw/02_mypage_33805059/README.md

 forever index.js
 ```

-Next, open the URL listed in `links.txt`.
+Then, open the URL listed in `links.txt`.